grantmacken/glider/README.md

  - CSV text when parsed stored as an `instance of array(*)`
  - XQuery main module function:  when compiled stored as an `instance of function(*)`

-The URI of XDM items stored in the db can be retrieved by the the XQuery function`fn:uri-collection()`
+The URI of XDM items stored in the db can be retrieved by the XQuery function`fn:uri-collection()`

 When items are stored as XDM items into the xqerl database the query power of XQuery 3.1 is amplified.
 XQuery was originally designed to work with structured data in the context of a XML database.
 With XQuery 3.1 the xPath